 This project is expected to have minimal effect on any threatened or endangered species due to the location and duration of the project.
 Piping plovers and seabeach amaranth and several state-listed bird species have the potential to be present in the project area.
 Piping plovers have historically nested in Cape May, including, most recently at the Coast Guard TRACEN center beach located immediately north of the project area.
-The USFWS has determined that the project is not likely to jeopardize the continued existence of the piping plover or seabeach amaranth per their June 8, 2021 letter.

 Since all construction activities will occur on the upper beach and existing seawall, there will be no impact to the marine environment.
 As a result, the District has made a "No Effect" determination for threatened and endangered marine species such as sea turtles, whales and Atlantic sturgeon.